Joe Edwards (football manager)

-Joe Edwards (born 26 September 1986) is an English professional football manager who is assistant manager of EFL Championship club Coventry City.
+Joe Edwards (born 26 September 1986) is an English professional football manager who is assistant coach of club Coventry City.
 A former Chelsea youth player, he has also had coaching positions with Chelsea, Everton and England U20s.

 Playing career

 Edwards is a product of Chelsea's youth academy since the age of eight, and worked his way up their youth categories.
 He was released by the club at the age of 16.

 Coaching career

 Chelsea

 Shortly after being released, Edwards was approached by Neil Bath to join Chelsea's staff in 2004 at the age of 17 and started working on his coaching badges.
 He initially trained the U8s, and from 2004 to 2014 coached various different youth levels for the club, which also included assisting the likes of Brendan Rodgers and Paul Clement.
 In 2014 he was appointed the manager of the Chelsea U18s and helped them win two consecutive FA Youth Cups - having also won two as U18 assistant - and back-to-back U18 Premier League South titles.
 In 2016, he was appointed as loan player manager, visiting loan clubs to track the development of different Chelsea players, which also exposed him to a variety of management and coaching styles.
 On 6 May 2017, he returned to manage the Chelsea U19s and U23s.
 In 2017, he was also part of the England U20s backroom staff that helped them win the 2017 Toulon Tournament.
 In June 2017, he earned his pro license.
 The following season in 2018, he took the Chelsea U23s to the semifinals of the EFL Trophy, which still remains the highest placement by a reserve team in the competition.
 Edwards also guided the U23s to consecutive UEFA Youth League finals, which were won by Barcelona in 2018 and FC Porto in 2019.

 For the 2019–20 season, Edwards was appointed as assistant manager for the first time under Frank Lampard, where, despite a transfer ban, the team achieved a fourth place finish comprising a group of young, homegrown players including the likes of Mason Mount, Tammy Abraham, Fikayo Tomori and Reece James, all of who Edwards had worked closely with in the Chelsea youth ranks.
 He remained assistant at Chelsea after Lampard was sacked and Thomas Tuchel was appointed, and was part of the backroom staff as they won the 2020–21 UEFA Champions League and 2021 UEFA Super Cup.